 Another facet of streetwear is that it is often made up of items that are baggy, loose and kind of shapeless.
 This means you’ll be mixing comfort with style, so take advantage of this fact, and don’t be afraid to go big, layering up with multiple pieces!

 Oversized sweatshirts, tee shirts and jeans won’t look out of place, combined in multiple layers.
-Wear baggy shirts with the buttons undone to keep everything nice and loose, and add an 80s inspired tee for both colour and detail.
+Wear baggy shirts with the buttons undone to keep everything nice and loose, and add an 80s inspired tee for both color and detail.
 Think 80s and 90s hip hop style with a modern twist, and you've got a pretty solid concept to start building your streetwear look.

 Source: Always Judging